-While many of you know Vestige for our reactive services, Vestige prides itself on remaining vigilant and proactive to events and incidents that can result in bad things happening to organizations – hopefully with the idea of providing you with solutions to avoid such incidents.
+While many of you know Vestige for our reactive digital forensic and cybersecurity services, Vestige prides itself on remaining vigilant and proactive to events and incidents that can result in bad things happening to organizations – hopefully with the idea of providing you with solutions to avoid such incidents.

 As such, we want to remind organizations to have a watchful eye on fraud within their organization.
 Vestige has noted a marked increase in the number of inbound requests from organizations dealing with cyber scams or suspected fraud.
 We believe this may be a direct result of COVID-19 and the significant changes it has forced organizations to deal with.